Duties and import taxes

 Brokerage and disbursement fees

 Carriers might charge a brokerage and disbursement fee for their services.
-This charge is not included when charging duty and import taxes at checkout is enabled.
+This charge isn't included when charging duties and import taxes at checkout is activated.
 If you need to charge your customers a brokerage and disbursement fee, then consider adding the cost of the fee to your shipping rates.

 International shipping agreements

 International shipping agreements are used in the transportation of goods between a buyer and a seller.
-These agreements determine who takes responsibility for the goods while they're in transit.
+These agreements determine who takes responsibility for the goods during the time that they're in transit.